Content creators have some of the most valuable skills in the online world.

 Second, you need to define a challenge.
 No dragons or orcs needed; any situation that pushes, hurts, and defies the character is enough.

-In the case of a multi-millionaire, such challenge it could be the lack of funding, experience, or knowledge.
+In the case of a multi-millionaire, such a challenge could be the lack of funding, experience, or knowledge.

 In the example we’re working with, this could be the fact of having more than a million dollars in the bank account.